cuauhtlahuac/100DaysOfPythonCode/day16/README.md

 ## Imagine a restaurant

-Imagine that you have a restaturant and you do all the task, you're de witress, cooker, etc...

-You can think in a one man restaurante but the size is limited
+Imagine that you have a restaturant and you do all the task, you're de waiter, cooker, etc. For example a one man restaurant, in this case he can do all the task but with limitation like the size of restaurant.

 <img height="200" src="https://theweekendedition.com.au/wp-content/uploads/2015/05/TWE-HarajukuGyozaSB-071-1100x550-c-center.png"/>